Flying Carpet Bedtime Stories

 She tucked it behind her ear, and the flower hummed the same note as the carpet.

-The lights began to fade, folding themselves back into the sky’s pocket, and Mira felt a gentle tug of return.
+The lights began to fold themselves away, tucking back into the sky's pocket.

-Mira yawned, and the yawn looked like a tiny golden fish swimming through the air.
+Mira yawned, and the yawn drifted from her mouth like a tiny golden fish swimming through the air.
+Flynn tucked a tassel around her shoulders like a shawl.

 Flynn whispered that it was time to slip back inside the attic before the rooster remembered his job.

-Mira crawled under her quilt, cheeks still cool from high altitude.
+Then she crawled under her quilt, cheeks still cool from high altitude.

-Through the window, the last green shimmer waved goodbye, and she waved back, though her hand was heavy with sleep.
+She waved back, though her hand was heavy with sleep.

 Grandmother listened, eyes twinkling like twin moons, and said that belief is the thread that weaves carpets and hearts together.

-Mira waved anyway, certain that someday soon, the stars would call again, and Flynn would answer, ready to carry her wherever colors go to dance.
+Mira waved anyway, certain that someday soon the stars would call again, and Flynn would answer, ready to carry her wherever colors go to dance.

-Create Your Own Flying Carpet Bedtime Story
+Create Your Own Version

 Tree Fort Bedtime Stories